-The collective emphasis by Jews of Abraham as "our father" occurs several times in Scripture (1 Chron 29:18; Matt 3:9; Luke 1:55, 73; 3:8; John 8:39, 53; Acts 3:13; 7:2; Rom 4:12). found: Grk. heuriskō, perf. inf., to find, discover or come upon after seeking, whether of things or persons.
-The verb may figuratively refer to intellectual discovery based upon reflection, observation, examination or investigation.
-In the LXX heuriskō chiefly serves to translate the Heb. matsa (to attain or find, BDB 592), with the same uses, first in Genesis 2:20.
+The collective emphasis by Jews of Abraham as "our father" occurs several times in Scripture (1Chr 29:18; Matt 3:9; Luke 1:73; John 8:39, 53; Acts 3:13; 7:2; Jas 2:21). found: Grk. heuriskō, perf. inf., to find, discover or come upon after seeking, whether of things or persons.
+The verb may figuratively refer to intellectual discovery based upon reflection, observation, or investigation.
+In the LXX heuriskō chiefly serves to translate the Heb. matsa (SH-4672), to attain to or find, with the same uses, first in Genesis 2:20.
 In theological contexts its objects are God, grace, and mercy (Gen 18:3; 19:19; Isa 55:6) (DNTT 3:528).
 The verb is used of Noah finding favor in the eyes of God (Gen 6:8), but the opening question of the chapter likely hints at Genesis 18:3 where Abraham says to the divine visitor (Heb.
 YHVH, 18:1), "If now I have found favor in your sight."

 God: Grk. theos, the God of Israel.
 In secular Greek writings a number of deities, always represented in anthropomorphic form, were called theos.
 In ancient polytheistic culture theos was not one omnipotent, omniscient, omnipresent, Creator and ruler of the universe and certainly not spirit as described in Scripture (John 4:24).
 In the LXX theos renders primarily Elohim (over 2300 times), but also the tetragrammaton YHVH (over 300 times).
 As with many other Greek words the LXX infused new meaning into theos (DNTT 2:67-70).

 "Thus says ADONAI: 'Let not the wise boast in his wisdom nor the mighty boast in his might nor the rich glory in his riches.
 23 But let one who boasts boast in this: that he understands and knows Me.
 For I am ADONAI who exercises lovingkindness, justice and righteousness on earth.
 For in these things I delight.'
 It is a declaration of ADONAI."
 (Jer 9:22-23 TLV)

 For: Grk. gar, conj.
 See the previous verse. what: Grk. tís, interrogative pronoun.
 See verse 1 above. says: Grk. legō, pres., to make a statement or utterance, whether oral or in written form.
 The verb "say" functions as quotation marks for the text since ancient writings did not contain punctuation. the: Grk. ho, definite article.
 Scripture: Grk. graphē, writing, and in the Jewish context meaning the sacred Hebrew Bible (24 books) referred to by the acronym Tanakh, corresponding to the Protestant Old Testament (39 books) and its translation into Greek, the Septuagint.
-The term "Scripture," which occurs over 50 times in the Besekh, summarizes the body of literature containing God's inspired, infallible, inerrant words penned by over 25 writers, from Moses to Malachi.
-The Tanakh reveals God's nature, His plan for a Messianic Savior and salvation, and His plan for holy and righteous living.
-This is the only Bible Yeshua and the apostles knew and as Scripture they upheld its authority over the traditions of men.
+The term "Scripture" summarizes the body of literature containing God's inspired, infallible, inerrant words penned by over 25 writers, from Moses to Malachi.
+Paul quotes from the text of the Torah containing the narrative of Abraham's life, specifically Genesis 15:6.

-In the Genesis verse the verb aman is Hiphil Perfect.
-In the Hiphil form aman means to stand firm or trust.
-The Perfect of aman indicates a complete condition, one that began in past time with continuing results to the present.
+The great majority of versions have "believed," but this translation may be misleading.
 Abraham did not believe in the sense of an intellectual assent to a philosophical idea.
 Abraham had trusted God ever since he left Haran in obedience to God's direction.
 As a result of this trust he was faithful to God.
-In my view "trusted" would be a better translation of the verb here (as in AMP, MSG, VOICE).
-An alternative translation is "had faith in" (CEB, CEV, OJB).
+In my view a better alternative is "put his trust in" (CJB, NLV) or "had faith in" (CEB, CEV, OJB).
 The NEB has "put his faith in."
 God: Grk. ho theos.
 See the previous verse.
 The definite article emphasizes "the only true God, the God of Israel."
 Paul quotes the LXX, but the Hebrew text has YHVH, the tetragrammaton with which Yeshua identified himself (John 8:58).

-and it was credited: Grk. logizomai, aor. pass., to count or calculate in a numerical sense, but also to infer, conclude, presume or to think upon, ponder (Mounce).
+it was credited: Grk. logizomai, aor. pass., to count or calculate in a numerical sense, but also to infer, conclude, presume or to think upon, ponder (Mounce).
 In the LXX logizomai chiefly translates Heb. chashav (SH-2308, BDB 362), to think, to account, which is used in the sense of to think in a certain way, to estimate value or to calculate or compute something.
 Logizomai receives a new and personal slant in the LXX not present in Classical Greek.
 Jewish translators used logizomai with the sense of what God thinks about a person, whether regarding as righteous or guilty (cf. Gen 15:6; 2Sam 19:19; Ps 32:2) (DNTT 3:823).
 In Genesis 15:6 the verb chasav is a Qal Imperfect.
 The Qal is a simple action and the Imperfect points to action that has been going on but is not yet complete.
 As a word picture of arithmetic the counting had been going on coincidental with the trusting so that each time Abraham trusted it was added to the sum total representing his righteous character.
 In my view "considered" would be a better translation.

-Such an evaluation from God is based on actions and character of the person.
-In other words, in those ancient settings God did not give the label of "righteous" to an unrighteous person.
-Yet, some Christian commentators have concluded that Abraham had no righteousness, but that it was imputed to him in exchange for his belief.
+Some Christian commentators have extended the idea of "reckoning" to conclude that Abraham had no righteousness, but that it was imputed to him in exchange for his belief.
 Shulam critiques Christian misinterpretation of Paul's meaning: